 CEBRA’s secretariat and research events are financed by voluntary contributions by central banks and international organizations.
 Our list of partners can be found here.

-The secretariat of the Central Bank Research Association (CEBRA) is hosted by the Chair of Macroeconomics at the University of Basel.
-Its postal and physical address is:
+The secretariat of the Central Bank Research Association (CEBRA) is hosted by the Chair of Macroeconomics at the University of Basel and the Oesterreichische Nationalbank (OeNB).
+The CEBRA postal address is:

 Central Bank Research Association